 - Uninsured/Underinsurance Motorist Coverage (UM/UIM) – In the event that you are struck by another driver who does not carry insurance or whose insurance is not adequate to pay for your damage, UM/UIM will kick in to pay for bodily injury and property damage.

-- Towing and Labor – This coverage provides roadside assistance to pay for towing costs and any other labor needed in a roadside breakdown or other problem with your vehicle.
+- Towing and Labor – This coverage provides roadside assistance to pay for towing costs and any other labor needed for a roadside breakdown or other problem with your vehicle.

 - Additional Coverage – Ohio insurance companies offer a variety of other optional coverage that drivers can choose from.
 This may include rental reimbursement, gap coverage, and more.